imthetuba/imthetuba/README.md

 - 👋 Hi, I’m @imthetuba
 - 👀 I’m interested in learning new things and creating useful programs!
-- 🌱 I’m currently learning c++ and working on a bachelor in computer science (first year)
+- 🌱 I’m currently pursuing a degree in industrial engineering and management!